tduva/LiveSplit-ASL/AlanWake-README.md

 	* On the Road to Cauldron Lake (16)
 	* The Dark Place (17)

+You can download splits that match these from the [Speedrun.com Resources page](http://www.speedrun.com/aw/resources).

 ## More Information

 * Read the [Livesplit Autosplitter Documentation](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md) for information on how Autosplitter scripts work